-Absence of menstrual periods is called amenorrhea.
-The common effective treatment strategies is to take progesterone by mouth and apply progesterone gel into the vagina for treating absence of menstrual periods in premenopausal women.
+The absence of menstrual periods is called amenorrhea.
+The common effective treatment strategies are to take progesterone by mouth and apply progesterone gel into the vagina for treating the absence of menstrual periods in premenopausal women.

 Micronized progesterone is FDA-approved for this use, as is intravaginal progesterone gel (Crinone 4%).

 Micronized progesterone (Prometrium) is FDA-approved for use with estrogen as a component of HRT.
 Research shows that adding progesterone to HRT protects against side effects of estrogen.